 - Making child and teenage behavioral health services better

 - MICAL and national 988 crisis lines, inpatient psychiatric bed registry

 SWMBH wants to make sure our specialty populations remain the priority through these changes.
 The work needed to manage MHL for fairly few enrollees has gone up a lot over the years.
 SWMBH recently stopped its National Committee for Quality Assurance (NCQA) Managed Behavioral Health Organization (MBHO) Accreditation renewal.
-SWMBH has been accredited since 2018.
+SWMBH had been accredited since 2018.
 This accreditation applied only to the MHL service line.
 It was not required.
 It created direct expense and opportunity costs.
 It did not bring enough relief from audits as first hoped.

-SWMBH is working closely with Aetna, Meridian and MDHHS to develop Member and Provider FAQs.
 Our priority is collaborating with MDHHS, Meridian, Aetna, MI Health Link Enrollees and MHL Providers for successful care transitions between now and December 31, 2022.
 SWMBH, its Board and MHL Providers thank the Michigan Department of Health and Human Services, Meridian Health Plan and Aetna Better Health of Michigan for their partnership during the eight-year MHL Demonstration.